cryptexfinance/website/src/pages/blog/2021-10-23-why-index-governance-is-good-for-defi-enthusiasts.md

 ![](/img/defi-pulse-tcap-copy.png "90-day stats on TCAP price from DeFi Pulse.")

-While the TCAP Index is far from the only index being used by DeFi enthusiasts and those in the general crypto community, it makes a strong case for its inherent benefits.
+While the TCAP Index is far from the only index being used by DeFi enthusiasts, who can check TCAP stats on [DeFi Pulse](https://defipulse.com/cryptex), and those in the general crypto community, it makes a strong case for its inherent benefits.

 ## Governance Is Key